vzlatsin/Helper/docs/compiled_documentation.md

 This architecture supports a highly interactive user experience by ensuring that data displayed to the user is as up-to-date as possible.
 By detailing specific events and their handling, developers can gain insights into integrating additional real-time data functionalities into the application.

+### Handling Trade Data in Real-Time

+- **Event: `fetch_trades`**
+  - **Trigger**: User request to fetch trade information.
+  - **Process**: Activates a background task to retrieve trade data using the `ib_data_fetcher` module, then processes and stores this data in the database, avoiding duplicates.
+  - **Real-Time Updates**: Utilizes SocketIO to provide immediate updates to the client, showcasing the latest trade information seamlessly.

+This module's structure allows for the efficient handling of both dividend and trade data in a non-blocking manner, significantly enhancing the application's responsiveness and user experience.

 ## Error Handling